-Few people get excited about filing their income tax return with the Internal Revenue Service each year, but on-time filing is necessary to avoid interest, penalties, liens and levies.
-The income tax deadline for individuals is April 17, 2018, for the 2017 tax year because April 15 falls on a Sunday and April 16 is Emancipation Day in Washington, D.C.
+Few people get excited about filing their income tax return with the Internal Revenue Service each year, but on-time filing is necessary to avoid penalties, interest, liens and levies.
+Also, falling behind on your taxes creates unnecessary stress because paying back taxes can be a long process.
+The income tax deadline for individuals is April 15, 2019, for the 2018 tax year.
 Read on to learn what happens if you don’t file taxes.

 You’ll Miss Out on IRS Refunds

 Filing a tax return doesn’t necessarily mean that you owe money.
-In fact, most taxpayers get a refund when they file their income tax returns: For the 2017 filing season, the IRS expects that 70 percent of tax filers will receive a refund.
+In fact, most taxpayers get a refund when they file their income tax returns: More than 70 percent of tax filers receive a tax refund, according to Fox Business.
 If you don’t file a return, the IRS can’t refund the extra money to you.
-If you don’t file your tax return for three years after the return’s original due date, you lose your right to claim that money entirely.
+And if you don’t file your tax return for three years after the return’s original due date, you lose your right to claim that money entirely.

-- Failure to Pay: The IRS also charges a 0.5 percent penalty on the tax owed for each month, or part of month, the payment is late, up to 25 percent.
+- Failure-to-pay penalty: The IRS charges a 0.5 percent penalty on the tax owed for each month, or part of the month, the payment is late, up to 25 percent.
 The rate becomes 1 percent if the tax is still unpaid 10 days after the IRS issues a notice of its intent to levy property.

 - Interest: Interest accrues on your unpaid taxes from the date the tax is due based on the federal short-term rate plus 3 percent.
 Interest compounds daily.